WalletScrutiny/WalletScrutinyCom/_android/com.beldex.md

 ## Verdict

 The app is still in its development stages and it **still has no bitcoin** support.
-We would be updating once the situation presents itself.
+Please [open an issue](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/new) if this verdict is outdated!